hugolhld/ratipi-app/README.md

 ## Getting Started

 ### WebSocket Server
+ - For the moment you can use `wss://ws.hugolhld.xyz:3000`
  - Create a web sockets server or go in foler web socket at root of project
  - If you want start WS from project
  - Run `npm i` in `/WS-server`